phamcongthuy/challenge/_connect/children-now.md

   health, early development, education, and welfare.
 project_proposal_description: >-
-  Too often in LA, children—especially children of color, children in foster care, and those growing up in povertyâ€”face many systemic barriers to a healthy early start.
+  Too often in LA, children—especially children of color, children in foster care, and those growing up in poverty—face many systemic barriers to a healthy early start.
 In order to build the public pressure necessary to push policymakers to ensure all young kids have the supports they need to thrive in their first years, Children Now will execute a communications campaign to